donejeh/ai-vision-snipping-tool/README.md

 ### Step 3: Configure your OpenAI API key

-Create a `.env` file in the root directory with:
+Create a `.env` or rename `.env.example` file in the root directory with:

 ```
 OPENAI_API_KEY=your_api_key_here